EdgardoPinto-Escalier/cleaning-status/README.md

 - Employees can can update their own user profile details

-## Some of the things used to develop this project
+## Some of the technologies used to develop this project

 - PHP 7.1.22
 - phpMyAdmin